 Greens Bush to Arthurs Seat Biolink

-The Mornington Peninsula Landcare Network’s ‘Greens Bush to Arthurs Seat Biolink’ is an ongoing project which seeks to improve catchment health and address the lack of landscape connectivity between two significant areas of remnant vegetation.
-Through revegetation and weeding and fencing of remnants, a biolink will be created across private property in the project area, benefiting numerous threatened fauna including Powerful owls and Swamp skinks.
+The Mornington Peninsula Landcare Network’s ‘Greens Bush to Arthurs Seat Biolink’ (GB2AS) is an ongoing project to improve catchment health and address the lack of landscape connectivity between two significant areas of remnant vegetation.
+Through revegetation and weeding and fencing of remnants, a biolink is being created across private property in the project area, benefiting numerous threatened fauna including Powerful owls and Swamp skinks.

 For more information, contact GB2AS Project Coordinator Chantal Morton: email@example.com